 What Is Salicylic Acid And How Does It Benefit Skin?

 Salicylic acid (BHA) is a member of the exfoliating Beta Hydroxy Acid family.
 BHA is the BEST exfoliant for oily, acne-prone skin – by far.
 Here’s why:

 - It exfoliates skin: Like all chemical exfoliants, salicylic acid dissolves the glue that holds skin cells together, so they can slough off your face instead of falling into your pores, clogging them up.
 This is how it prevents breakouts.

 - It unclogs pores: Salicylic acid is the only oil-soluble exfoliant.
 In plain English, it means it can penetrate deep inside your pores and remove all the dead cells, excess sebum, and other gunk stuck in there.
 This is how it gets rid of blackheads, whiteheads, and pimples.

 - It soothes inflammation: Salicylic acid has powerful anti-inflammatory properties that reduce the redness that always comes along with pimples.

 Salicylic acid is gentle on the skin, BUT like all exfoliants, can cause dryness and irritation if abused.
 Use it in moderation only (keep reading, I’ll tell you how farther down the post).

 - Drunk Elephant T.L.C.
-Framboos Glycolic Night Serum ($90.00): (has both glycolic acid and salicylic acid) available at Cult Beauty, Sephora and SpaceNK
+Framboos Glycolic Night Serum ($90.00): Don’t let the name fool you.
+This exfoliant has both salicylic acid to unclog pores and glycolic acid to fade away the dark spots pimples sometimes leave behind.
+Available at Cult Beauty, Sephora and SpaceNK.